Energy—Psychic and Physical

 A second reason that people want to identify these experiences with physical energy is to give them some validity.
 If they are related in some way to physical energy, or if we could measure them in some objective way, then they must be real.
 In effect, people are appealing to the materialist worldview for validation of a subjective experience.
 This is somewhat ironical.
 On the one hand, they are saying that there are phenomena beyond scientific materialism; on the other hand, they are appealing to that paradigm for their validation.

-Similarly with talk of frequency and vibration.
-A crystal, or herb, or even a person, may be said to be vibrating at a higher frequency.
+The same with talk of frequency and vibration.
+One might claim that a crystal, or herb, or even a person is vibrating at a higher frequency.
 But this is not the same as the frequency of physical energy systems.
-There's no precise measurable rate of vibration, and probably no physical vibration either.
+There's no precise measurable rate of such a vibration, and probably no physical vibration either.
 It is just a way of expressing a feeling that something is purer, more in harmony, or whatever.

 Appealing to concepts in the physical science often has the opposite of the desired effect.
 Science cannot detect any 'energy' coming from a person across the room, or measure the frequency of some herbal remedy, so it easily dismisses such experiences, relegating them to the realm of delusion.
 Rather than saying, "these people are detecting something we know nothing about," they are more likely to say that it clearly is nothing to do with energy as they conceive of it, and therefore dismiss it entirely.